lynnfaraday/aresmush.com/tutorials/config/wiki.md

 ## restricted_pages

 You can lock down certain pages on the wiki so they can only be edited by people with the `manage_wiki` permission.
-Just list the page names one by one in list format:
+Just list the page names one by one in list format.
+You can also use `category:*` to restrict an entire category.
+For example:

     - home
+    - theme:*

 ## wiki_aliases